Young Woman Applying Skincare Treatment As Part Of Her Routine

 Exfoliation

-• 1–2 times per week is enough
+• Use 1–2 times per week

-• Over-exfoliating can damage skin
+• Over-exfoliating can damage your skin and cause irritation

 Toners

-• Not essential
+• Not essential for most routines

 Serums & Treatments